“Boutique B&B in an opulent Victorian townhouse between the city centre and the West End”

 There are 5 rooms.
 All resemble suites, thanks to their luxurious beds and generous proportions.
 Most are furnished with sofas or armchairs, too.

 The largest is the vast first-floor Charles Rennie Mackintosh room: the size of an average apartment, it has wood floors, ornate cornices, an original fireplace and 3 lofty sash windows overlooking the leafy garden square outside.

 Next door, with views to the rear, is Thistle, which has soft pink and caramel colours, and a separate loo and shower room.
 Immediately above on the second floor, Heather is more metro-masculine, with black, white, silver and charcoal décor and a roomy white-tiled bathroom.
 Both of these rooms look out over gardens and the green dome of the Mitchell Library.

-At the front of the second floor, Blue Suite is another generous room, this time decorated in shades of pewter and blue.
+At the front of the second floor, Blue Suite is another generous room.
 From the windows, the Italianate Trinity College towers can be seen clearly.
 Inside, it has a dove-grey carpet, a royal blue velvet sofabed in the lounge area, and a free-standing roll-top tub and monsoon shower in the glitzy bathroom.

 Ground-floor Tartan has a period fireplace and decorative cornicing, with white décor, a bathtub and a monsoon shower.